 - Nearness of children’s homes to schools

 .
-Online applications for 2018 open on 6 November 2017 and close on 15 January 2018.
+Online applications for 2024 intake open on 3 November 2023 and close on 15 January 2024.
 Parents are encouraged to express three preferences for a school place.
 If you require a paper application, please contact KCC on 03000 416111.
 Our DCSF number for your application is 886 2465

 for further information.